What is strategy? Strategy is Future Competitive Advantage.

 Scale of Distribution: With direct-to-consumer marketing enabled by the Internet and platforms like Shopify, widespread retail distribution is no longer as effective an advantage.
 Clearly distribution matters but there are ways to route around the big stores by going direct and creating demand that forces buyers to stock your product.

 Scale of Communication: New media behaviors by people particularly search and social are leading to communication channels where spending power is no longer a competitive edge as it was in television or print where marketers cornered key inventory at advantageous prices.
 Platforms like Facebook enable millions of small businesses with personalization and targeting capabilities to discover customers and be discovered.
-As content supported by advertising declines to less than a third from nearly two thirds (scale of spending while still being important is losing its potency.
+As content supported by advertising declines to less than a third from nearly two-thirds the scale of spending while still being important is losing its potency.

 Scale of Manufacturing: The “Everything as a service” platforms from Amazon Web Services to Foxconn allow smaller companies to gain the edges of scaled manufacturing, distribution, and technology without any of the legacy disadvantages of size.